easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 # modifier.selected

-Returns true if this modifier has been selected by the user.
+Returns true if this modifier has been selected by the customer.
 Currently used on the selections page.

 # modifier.sold_out